xingchenxu28/HiJAC/README.md

 ## Hierarchical calculation

 Suppose you have split your parameter space into $k$ subspaces `/HiJAC/run1`,`/HiJAC/run2` .. `/HiJAC/runk`, and $k$ = maximum allowed jobs in queue for your HPC cluster.
-If all your jobs are terminated and not all parameters are calculated according to the method in section 3.7, you have to finish the remaining parameter space.
-You checked which subjob is incomplete by
+If all your jobs are terminated but not all parameters are calculated, you have to finish the remaining parameter space.
+If you check which subjob is incomplete by

 ```sh
 math <arraycheck.m> arraycheck.out&
 ```

 and find that roughly less than half jobs are incomplete.
 Then you can use `Hierarchical calculation` to split the remaining parameters into $k$ subjobs again.
-Here is what to do
+Here is how to do it

 1. Edit `/HiJAC/nextlevel.m`